Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Methods

-We generate the 21-cm signal as a function of astrophysical parameters across a wide range of redshifts using our semi-numerical simulation code, 21cmSPACE.
-For a large number of astrophysical models, we create mock 21-cm signals using the simulation and calculate the corresponding 21-cm power spectrum and global signal for each parameter combination.
-The parameters are sampled using randomly selected values across wide ranges of possible values in the seven-parameter space.
-We use three different datasets for our analysis in this paper.
-One dataset is generated under the assumption of the standard astrophysical scenario.
-In addition, we include two datasets of the 21-cm power spectrum and corresponding global signal for models that incorporate an excess radio background (either galactic or external).
-The dataset for the standard astrophysical scenario (without an excess radio background) includes 21-cm power spectra and global signals for 3195 models, covering a broad range of the seven astrophysical parameters, as detailed in Section~\ref{sec:parameters}.
-The datasets with an excess radio background, where the number of free parameters increases from seven to eight, consist of 10158 models (with a galactic radio background) and 5077 models (with an external radio background).
+In this paper, we utilize three of our archival data sets of 21 cm signals created using 21cmSPACE for a large number of astrophysical parameter combinations and across a wide range of redshifts.
+The parameters are sampled randomly across wide prior ranges.
+The first data set was created using the CMB as the sole radio background, i.e., no additional radio background was present (we refer to this case as the {\it standard astrophysical scenario}).
+Additionally, we include two data sets of models that incorporate an excess radio background, either galactic or extragalactic.
+The standard astrophysical data set includes 3193 models (21 cm power spectra and corresponding global signals) covering a broad range of the seven astrophysical parameters, as detailed in Section~\ref{sec:parameters}.
+In the case of the excess radio background cases, where the number of free parameters increases from seven to eight, the data sets consist of 10032 and 5075 models for the galactic radio background and the external radio background, respectively.
 However, to avoid any classification biases during the training process, we use a similar number of models (approximately 3,000 randomly selected models from each category) for the classification analysis.
-To simulate a more realistic observational scenario, we also generate one more dataset of 21-cm power spectra with expected observational effects from an SKA-like experiment, referred to as `mock SKA data' (as explained in Section~\ref{sec:noise_data}).
-Our full simulated redshift range (for the global signal and power spectrum) is $z=6 - 35$, with 30 redshift bins ($\Delta z = 1$).
-For the theoretical power spectrum (without observational effects) we use 32 $k$ bins that cover the range 0.0492 to 1.095~Mpc$^{-1}$.
+Although the number of models in these archival data sets is modest, it is enough for the proof-of-concept analysis which we report in this paper.
+To simulate a more realistic observational scenario, we use one more data set of 21 cm power spectra with expected observational effects from an SKA-like experiment, referred to as `mock SKA data' (as explained in Section~\ref{sec:noise_data}).
+Our full simulated redshift range (both for the global signals and the power spectra) is $z=6 - 35$, with 30 redshift bins ($\Delta z = 1$).
+For the theoretical power spectrum (without observational effects) we use 32 $k$-bins that cover the range 0.0492 to 1.095~Mpc$^{-1}$.
+Throughout this work, we adopt the $\Lambda$CDM cosmology with cosmological parameters from \citet{planck2014}.